 Frequently Asked Questions (FAQ)

 Time zones divide the world into regions observing a uniform standard time, facilitating synchronized activities across various locations.
-Daylight Saving Time, the practice of adjusting clocks during warmer months to extend evening daylight, adds another layer of complexity to global timekeeping.
+Daylight Saving Time—the practice of adjusting clocks during warmer months to extend evening daylight—adds another layer of complexity to global timekeeping.
 Our FAQ addresses these subjects, offering insights into the rationale behind DST, the functioning of time zones, and the reasons some countries choose not to observe these practices.
+For definitions of key concepts, visit our Glossary.

 Additionally, accurate timekeeping is crucial for various sectors, including scientific research, financial markets, and technological applications.
-Our FAQ delves into the importance of precision in time measurement, the role of atomic clocks, and how time synchronization impacts global navigation systems.
+Our FAQ delves into the importance of precision in time measurement, the role of UTC, and how time synchronization impacts global navigation systems.
 By exploring these questions, you will gain a deeper understanding of the mechanisms that keep our world running smoothly, no matter where you are.
+If you need help, see our Contact page or learn more About Us.

 1. What is Daylight Saving Time (DST)?